I Barely Know Her: Singles

 I Barely Know Her was preceded by four singles: "Back to Friends", "Undressed", "We Never Dated", and "12 to 12".

 "Back to Friends", released on December 27, 2024, went viral on TikTok in early 2025 and topped the Spotify Global Weekly Chart in July.
-It became Sombr's first entry on both the Billboard Global 200 and the Hot 100, peaking at numbers five and 12, respectively, while also reaching number one on the Alternative Airplay and Hot Rock & Alternative Songs charts.
-Internationally, it reached the top five in Australia, Ireland, New Zealand, the Philippines, and Singapore, and the top ten in several other countries, eventually surpassing one billion million streams on Spotify on October 20, 2025.
+It became Sombr's first entry on both the Billboard Global 200 and the Hot 100, peaking at numbers five and 10, respectively, while also reaching number one on the Alternative Airplay and Hot Rock & Alternative Songs charts.
+Internationally, it reached the top five in Australia, Ireland, New Zealand, the Philippines, and Singapore, and the top ten in several other countries, eventually surpassing one billion streams on Spotify on October 20, 2025.
 Its music video was released on April 3, followed by Sombr's debut television performance on The Tonight Show Starring Jimmy Fallon on May 20, 2025.

 The second single, "Undressed", was released on March 21, 2025, and experienced similar virality, peaking at number 16 on the Hot 100 and number 11 on the Global 200, while also topping the Hot Rock & Alternative Songs.
 Internationally, it reached number one in Ireland, and reached the top five in Australia, New Zealand, and the United Kingdom, among other countries.
 The music video was released on May 8, 2025.
 On July 23, Sombr performed the song on Jimmy Kimmel Live!.

 The third and fourth singles, "We Never Dated" and "12 to 12", were released on June 20 and July 24, 2025, respectively.
 Both songs achieved moderate success, becoming Sombr's third and fourth entries on the Global 200.
 "12 to 12" became his third top-ten hit in Australia, Ireland, Norway, Sweden, and the United Kingdom.
-The "12 to 12" music video, featuring Addison Rae, was released alongside the single.
+The music video for "12 to 12", featuring an appearance by Addison Rae, was released alongside the single.